helm/charts/incubator/jaeger/README.md

 ## Introduction

 This chart adds all components required to run Jaeger as described in the [jaeger-kubernetes](https://github.com/jaegertracing/jaeger-kubernetes) GitHub page for a production-like deployment.
-The chart will initialize Cassandra using the cassandra-schema Job, deploy jaeger-agent as a DaemonSet and deploy the jaeger-collector and jaeger-query components as standard individual deployments.
-This chart also depends on the [cassandra chart](https://github.com/kubernetes/charts/tree/master/incubator/cassandra).
+The chart default will deploy a new Cassandra cluster, but also supports using an existing Cassandra cluster, deploying a new ElasticSearch cluster, or connecting to an existing ElasticSearch cluster.
+Once the back storage available, the chart will deploy jaeger-agent as a DaemonSet and deploy the jaeger-collector and jaeger-query components as standard individual deployments.

 ## Prerequisites